 According to the Fair Credit Reporting Act, both the credit reporting agency and the lender providing the inaccurate information are responsible for correcting the error.
 Here are some other important tips for correcting errors on your credit report.

 If the error on your credit report is not corrected, you can request to have a statement of dispute be included in your credit file.
-You can also file complaints with the Consumer Financial Protection Bureau, the Better Business Bureau and the office of the attorney general in your state about the credit reporting agency and the company furnishing inaccurate information.
+You can also file complaints with the Consumer Financial Protection Bureau, the Better Business Bureau and the office of the Attorney General in your state about the credit reporting agency and the company furnishing inaccurate information.
 Finally, you may wish to consult a consumer attorney about your legal rights.